BobMervell/Verlet_rope_addon/README.md

 ## 📝 License:

-This project is licensed under theCC BY-NC 4.0 , you can use and modify it except for commercial uses, credit is needed.
+This project is licensed under the MIT, you can use and modify freely, credit is not mandatory but really appreciated.

 ## 🌟 Support: